 These are acts committed by the defendant in which they knew or should have known there would be harm.
 Intentional torts include assault, oral defamation, trespassing, and emotional distress.

 These torts refer to unsafe actions that lead to personal injury.
-Car accidents are one of the most common negligent torts, especially if one party intentionally disobeyed traffic laws.
-Slip and fall claims often fall under negligent torts.
+Car accidents are one of the most common negligent, especially if one party intentionally disobeyed traffic laws.
+Slip and fall claims often fall under negligent as well.
 Medical malpractice is another example of a negligent tort.
 Workplace accidents are considered negligent as employers are in violation of providing a safe workplace to their staff.

 Strict Liability Torts